History of Robert Redford in Timeline

 Robert Redford

-Robert Redford is a highly acclaimed American actor and filmmaker.
-Throughout his career, he has earned prestigious awards, including an Academy Award, a BAFTA Award, and two Golden Globe Awards.
-Redford's contributions have been further recognized with accolades such as the Cecil B. DeMille Award, the Screen Actors Guild Life Achievement Award, an Academy Honorary Award, Kennedy Center Honors, the Presidential Medal of Freedom, and an Honorary César.
-His influence extends beyond acting, as recognized by Time magazine, which named him one of the 100 most influential people in the world in 2014.
+Robert Redford is a highly acclaimed American actor and filmmaker recognized with prestigious awards including an Academy Award, BAFTA, and Golden Globes.
+His significant contributions have earned him accolades such as the Cecil B. DeMille Award, Screen Actors Guild Life Achievement Award, an Honorary Academy Award, Kennedy Center Honors, the Presidential Medal of Freedom, and an Honorary César.
+Time magazine acknowledged his influence by naming him one of the 100 most influential people in the world in 2014.

 August 9, 1958: Marriage to Lola Van Wagenen